dailybruin/interactive.2014.wake-of-the-storm/_posts/2014-09-09-tacloban-a-city-under-construction.md

       alt: Children at a temporary housing location.

     - url: blog/post4.3.jpg
-      caption: Cecilia Jimenez, an attorney working with the Commission of Human Rights, and Keneath Bolisay, an external relations associate with the UNHCR, focus on providing advocacy and services for refugees of Typhoon Yolanda.
+      caption: Cecilia Jimenez, an attorney working with the Commission of Human Rights, and Keneath Bolisay, an external relations associate with the UNHCR, focus on providing advocacy and other services for refugees of Typhoon Yolanda.
 (Photo by Neil Bedi)
       alt: Cecilia Jimenez
 ---
 Construction workers were rebuilding buildings at almost every turn, and at all hours of the day.
 Men worked by lamp light around 9 p.m. in Tacloban City on a Sunday.